Tengah Air Base: British withdrawal

-The RAF station closed at the end of March 1971 and Tengah was handed over to the Singapore Air Defence Command (later the Republic of Singapore Air Force) by 1973, after the British Withdrawal following the defence cuts.
+The RAF station closed at the end of March 1971 and Tengah was handed over to the Singapore Air Defence Command (later the Republic of Singapore Air Force) by 1973, after the British withdrawal following its defence cuts.
 Despite this, the airfield continued to host British and Commonwealth air forces and troops under the auspices of the Five Power Defence Arrangements (FPDA) until 1976.
-The RAAF pulled out of Tengah in 1983.
+The RAAF completely pulled out of Tengah in 1983.

 Tengah Air Base

 It was renamed RSAF Tengah in 1971 (then it became Tengah Air Base (TAB)), when it was handed over to the Singapore Air Defence Command (SADC).
-Currently, the air base houses aircraft such as the Lockheed Martin F-16C/D Fighting Falcons.
+Currently, the air base houses aircraft such as the Lockheed Martin F-16C/D Fighting Falcons and will house the F-35As and F-35Bs by the 2030s.

+In 2017, it was announced that all RSAF assets and equipment located in Paya Lebar Air Base will be moved to Tengah Air Base.
+Tengah Air Base will be expanded by acquiring 50,000 graves in the Choa Chu Kang Cemetery and 80 neighbouring farms/agricultural businesses.
+Military training areas* will be rationalised, such as the closure of Murai Urban Training Facility.
+A new runway will be built on the expanded portion of the base.

-RSAF50 parade took place on 1 September 2018 at TAB.
+A RSAF50 parade took place on 1 September 2018 at TAB.
 The parade featured almost 500 personnel in a march-past, mobile column and a Salute-to-the-Nation flypast involving 20 aircraft.
 The new Multi-Role Tanker Transport (MRTT) aircraft made its maiden public appearance.
 The static display also showcased both retired and present aircraft.

 On 8 May 2024, an F-16 crashed shortly after takeoff, the pilot ejected with minor injuries.
+It was later determined that the crash was caused by an extremely rare malfunction of the pitch rate gyroscopes.

-On 8 Jun 2025, the adjacent Lim Chu Kang Road was closed for the base expansion.
+On 8 June 2025, the adjacent Lim Chu Kang Road was closed for the base expansion.
+It was replaced by a new stretch of Lim Chu Kang Road further west.

-Organization
+Organisation

 Emblem of the RSAF Black Knights.